tomod24/Books2Review/README.md

 ### Testing Client Stories from UX Section

-Manually testing was completed to ensure the website met the user/ user stories requirements.
+Manually testing was completed to ensure the website met the user stories requirements.
 This would ensure the website has been checked and satisfies the users.
 This including what they want the website to do and how they want it to work.
+A list of the requirements has been provided below for reference.
+This is to show the testing&#39;s made and also the results of the tests.
+This would help satisfy the users of the website.

 ### Cross Browser Testing